sematext/docs/docs/guide/features-in-this-screen.md

 allowfullscreen class="video"></iframe>
 </div>

-If the icon is pink, it means there are features on this screen that we want to highlight for you.
+If the icon is purple, it means there are features on this screen that we want to highlight for you.

 Once you open the flyout, you will see a list of features available on the current screen.
 Each feature entry includes: